Date of Degree

 Recommended Citation

 Jannie, Karry Marie.
-"Activated leukocyte cell adhesion molecule (ALCAM) regulation of tumor cell behavior and neuronal targeting." dissertation, University of Iowa, 2012.
+"Activated leukocyte cell adhesion molecule (ALCAM) regulation of tumor cell behavior and neuronal targeting."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.

 Comments